Physique Pictorial Volume 42 [Autumn 2017]

 1] SUBSCRIBE NOW and reserve your limited edition copy and all future editions.
 This is the best way to insure you receive a highly sought after early-numbered edition.
 Subscriptions are automatically billed $116 every 12 months.
 This is $25 for the edition and $4 shipping [Media Mail] for each issue.

-2] ORDER A SINGLE ISSUE and reserve your limited edition copy for when it ships.
+2] ORDER A SINGLE ISSUE and get it now.
 Shipping is added at checkout.

 6.5 x 9"